LouisLalonde/FeedbackEval/README.md

 * **Docstring**: A high-level description of the code’s intended functionality.
 * **Context**: Supplementary information about the project or surrounding code environment, such as related APIs, class definitions, or global variables.
+* **Compiler Feedback**: This feedback highlights syntax errors, code style violations, and potential bugs, offering technical insights into structural flaws in the code.
 * **Test Feedback**: This feedback explicitly identifies failing tests and expected outcomes, providing clear, actionable guidance for code correction.
-* **Compiler Feedback**: This feedback highlights syntax errors, code style violations, and potential bugs, offering technical insights into structural flaws in the code.
-* **LLM Feedback**: This feedback mimics developer-generated suggestions in natural language, pointing out potential logic flaws and recommending best practices to improve code reliability and robustness.
-* **Simple Feedback**: A minimalistic, generic form of feedback (e.g., “The code is wrong.
-Please fix it.”).
+* **Minimal Feedback**: A fixed, concise message providing no detailed guidance (e.g., “The code is wrong.
+Please fix it.”)
+* **LLM-Skilled Feedback**: Unstructured, natural-language suggestions resembling advice from a competent but non-expert reviewer.
+These feedback messages are informative but may be noisy or contain inaccuracies, reflecting real-world human-like guidance
+* **LLM-Expert Feedback**: Unstructured, natural-language suggestions resembling expert reviewers.
+Feedback is precise, targeted, and closely aligned with the correct solution, providing highquality guidance for repair.
+* **Mixed Feedback**: A composite form that integrates multiple sources, such as structured (Test, Compiler) and unstructured (Minimal, LLM-Expert) feedback.
+This setting emulates realistic debugging environments with heterogeneous guidance, evaluating the LLM’s ability to synthesize and prioritize diverse signals.

 ## Usage